 They offer various forms of education, such as video lectures and step-by-step tutorials targeting specific natural hair needs.
 No matter your level of experience or ability, if you have a passion and motivation to learn more about natural hair styling then you probably benefit from their courses at Rare Essence Academy.
 Learn how to be a in-demand natural hair artist and entrepreneur in the natural hair industry.

 Rare Essence Academy understands that technology is a driving force in any field in today’s advanced world, that’s why they have committed to providing a wealth of knowledge to every natural hair artist student.
 Rare Essence Academy has made its curriculum accessible from any mobile device so that their students are never disrupted when trying to access course material.
 They are here to be a principal online resource with flexible scheduled courses for even the busiest natural hair artist.
+Especially now that natural hair is becoming "en vogue"

 Do you want a variety of hairstyles for natural curly hair?
 Today's featured BlackHairOMG pro is Bianca Renee.
 She goes through and demonstrates 21 quick and easy hairstyles for naturally curly hair.